sousarbarb/sousarbarb.github.io/docs/cv.md

 ## Awards

+Best Paper Award for the work
+_A Robotic Framework for the Robot@Factory 4.0 Competition_
+at the 2024 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC),
+Paredes de Coura, Portugal, May 2024.

 1st and 2nd places at the
 Robot@Factory 4.0 competition of the Portuguese Robotics Open (FNR) 2023, Tomar, Portugal, May 2023.